Close Banner

 The Best Spots to Watch Fireworks at Magic Kingdom

-Most showtimes in fall and winter are closer to 8 p.m. since it gets dark so early.
-For spring and summer, the fireworks are typically around 9 p.m.
-Always double-check the schedule on the day of your visit.
-For a prime central view, you'll want to arrive at least 60 to 90 minutes ahead of time.
+Most showtimes in fall and winter are closer to 8 p.m. since it gets dark early.
+For spring and summer, the fireworks are typically around 9 p.m. or 10 p.m.
+Always double-check the schedule on the day of your visit through My Disney Experience.
+For a prime central view, you'll want to arrive at least 60 to 90 minutes ahead of time (potentially even longer during the busiest times of the year).
 On typical days, you can be on the edges of the hub if you arrive about 45 minutes to an hour before the show begins.
 However, if you arrive too close to showtime, you are often directed away from the hub by cast members and channeled further down Main Street.

-Since Disney Enchantment is the first show to have Main Street projections, you may not want to be too close to the castle in order to get the full show experience.
-We watched the show two nights in a row — once near the Partners Statue and another in the middle of Main Street near the Confectionery.
-We got both spots about two hours before showtime.
-The Main Street projections were a nice addition, but we personally feel that you don't miss out on too much if viewing in the castle hub area.
+Since Happily Ever After now has Main Street projections, you may not want to be too close to the castle in order to get the full show experience.
+We think the Main Street, U.S.A. projections are a nice addition (we loved seeing the new characters!), but we personally feel that you don't miss out on too much if viewing in the castle hub area.
 The main focus of the show is still the castle projections and, of course, the fireworks.
+If you've seen the show before, a Main Street view is a perfect way to enjoy the classic show with the projections.
+Plus, you'll spend less time waiting for a spot and an easier exit!

 Before the show starts, cast members will carve out space for foot traffic by using tape on the sidewalks.
 You'll need to make sure you're within the viewing area and not standing in the designated taped-off walkways, or else you will be asked to move.
 If you're not a fan of large crowds, we'd suggest arriving extra early so you can find a spot directly in front of a planter or some kind of barrier, so you don't have people on all sides of you.
-Cast members will instruct people to fill in all available space, so if that's not something you're comfortable with just yet, you may want to consider an alternative viewing spot, which we've detailed below.
+Cast members will instruct people to fill in all available space.
+If that's not something you're comfortable with, you may want to consider an alternative viewing spot, which we've detailed below.

-If you want a guaranteed spot at the hub, Fireworks Dessert Parties have returned!
-You can reserve your viewing spot and indulge in some dessert at Tomorrowland Terrace too.
-There are three options currently available, but no matter which party you choose, you'll get to indulge in specialty-themed desserts prepared by a Disney pastry chef, including chocolate-dipped strawberries, butterscotch pudding, cheese and an assortment of beer and wine.
-Two options include a reserved standing spot in the plaza gardens, while the third option includes a seat at Tomorrowland Terrance to enjoy the show.
+If you want a guaranteed spot at the hub, consider booking a Fireworks Dessert Party!
+You can reserve your viewing spot and indulge in dessert at Tomorrowland Terrace.
+With this, you'll get to indulge in specialty-themed desserts prepared by a Disney pastry chef, including chocolate-dipped strawberries, butterscotch pudding, cheese and an assortment of beer and wine.
+Keep in mind that the menu is subject to change.
+Furthermore, viewing the fireworks is not guaranteed, as sometimes the show is canceled due to inclement weather.
 Read all about the dessert parties in our complete guide!

 Unconventional Spots to Watch Magic Kingdom Fireworks

-So what if you're not able to snag a prime hub spot to watch the fireworks?
+So, what if you cannot snag a prime hub spot to watch the fireworks?
 While the early frog gets the flies, let's be real: It's not always possible to break away from the fun to stake out a spot.
 There are still plenty of ways to enjoy the fireworks throughout the park.
 The music plays around Magic Kingdom so you can sing along.

 Head to the entrance of Tomorrowland for another viewing spot — you may even get an angled view of the projections!
 Enjoy the show and then be ready to hop on Space Mountain to end the night.